-Over-allotment option Certain of the selling stockholders have granted to the underwriters the option, exercisable for 30 days from the date of this prospectus, to purchase up to 371,549 additional shares of common stock.
+Over-allotment option The selling stockholders have granted to the underwriters the option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock.

 Use of proceeds The selling stockholders will receive all of the net proceeds from the offering and we will not receive any proceeds from the sale of shares in this offering.